mbuotidem/mbuotidem.github.io/_snippets/clientvpn.md

 We're also setting `split_tunnel` to `true`.
 This ensures that only traffic destined for resources inside the VPN is routed through the VPN tunnel, while all other internet traffic continues to go through the user's local network.

-If we left `split_tunnel` set to its default value of `false`, all traffic—including internet-bound requests—would be routed through the VPN.
+If we left `split_tunnel` set to its default value of `false`, all traffic including internet-bound requests would be routed through the VPN.
 Because the our fully-private VPC has no public internet access, this would effectively break the user's connection, blackholing their traffic the moment they connect.